 What to measure

-Operators who work with us converge on four metrics that distinguish businesses compounding their client base from those running to replace churned customers.
+Operators who work with us converge on four metrics that separate businesses compounding their client base from those replacing churned customers.
 Lifetime value by acquisition source is the foundational number: a client acquired through a referral from a satisfied wedding client costs nearly zero and often stays for portrait sessions, anniversary photos, and family milestones for years.
 Referral-driven CAC percentage (the share of new clients that cost nothing because they came through word of mouth) is the clearest indicator of whether the business is building compounding growth or subsidising churn with paid acquisition.

 Last-minute cancellation rate by client cohort separates clients who confirm reliably from those who cancel frequently.
 Operators with a clear view of this metric can triage high-cancellation clients for more intensive confirmation outreach or adjust their cancellation policy accordingly, a change that directly protects margin without requiring new client acquisition.